ATTENTION! Because of the easter holiday season our webshop will be closed from 19th till 26th of April.

 Total € 0,00

-Canal House Windmill Wooden Shoes clogs Footwear Red Light District Vincent van Gogh Christmas coasters Anne Frank housenumber Salt and Pepper Magic Cube Tulips Cows Flat Flowers Licence Plate Holland Playing Cards Rembrandt van Rijn
+Canal House Windmill Wooden Shoes clogs Footwear Red Light District Vincent van Gogh Christmas coasters Anne Frank housenumber Tulips Salt and Pepper Magic Cube Cows Flat Flowers Licence Plate Holland Playing Cards Kissing Couple

 Ever since the 16th century, hundreds of thousands of Dutch people have been living on the bottom of former lakes.
 In order to make this possible, many windmills were used to drain the land and keep it dry.
 Windmills still form an important element of water management in these low lands.
 The largest windmills will, it is claimed, in a fair wind, lift 10,000 gallons of water per minute to a height of four feet.